emersonbarea/NFV-Escalability/README.md

 # Welcome

-The aim of this howto is to create a environment to test [NFV](http://www.etsi.org/technologies-clusters/technologies/nfv) Escalability.
+The aim of this howto is to create a environment to test [NFV](http://www.etsi.org/technologies-clusters/technologies/nfv) Scalability.

 All procedures covered here, corresponds to the topology below: